-Majority Don't Want Roe V. Wade Overturned
+Majority Don't Want Roe v.
+Wade Overturned

 Three-quarters of Americans think the Supreme Court should not overturn the landmark Roe v.
 Wade ruling that made abortion legal nationwide, a new NPR/PBS NewsHour/Marist poll finds.